Rankings13 min read

 Kast Card: no-KYC that works

 Kast Card is the no-ID option that actually delivers.
 You open a virtual Visa with no KYC, load it with USDT or USDC, and spend worldwide with no monthly fee.
 Privacy scores a 9.
-The trade-offs are a 2% FX fee and no cashback, so it pays its way on smaller daily spending rather than big-ticket buys.
+The trade-offs: a 1.75% FX fee, an unpublished conversion fee (one of only 4 cards in our dataset that don't disclose it) and no cashback, so it pays its way on smaller daily spending rather than big-ticket buys.
 Best for privacy-first users, or anyone who wants a working card this afternoon without paperwork.
 Compare it against our full no-KYC list first.

 ether.fi Card: your balance earns while it waits